30

 For obvious reasons, turning 30 feels significant.

-Looking ahead to “Chapter 3” - the start of the women’s health & identity minefield
+Looking ahead to “Chapter 3” - the start of the women’s health minefield

 Everyone I know who has family forming intent is watching the clock.